 So how can you enforce your health and safety policies to meet this standard?
 Here are some basic guidelines:

-- Train your employees, document all training and retain those records.
+- Train your employees on all applicable OSHA standards, document all training using sign-in sheets and retain training records.

 - Provide all necessary personal protective equipment (PPE) and demand its use by your employees.

-- When employees fail to follow policy, such as not wearing safety glasses or failing to follow LOTO procedures, then implement graduated accountability:
+- When employees fail to follow policy, such as not wearing safety glasses or failing to follow LOTO procedures, for example, then always hold them accountable.

-- Be CONSISTENT with these procedures so your employees get the clear message.
+- Be CONSISTENT with these procedures so all of your employees get the clear message.